foo123/modelview.js/manual.md

+// register a view context (eg global functions and variables) which can be used in templates in {name: value} format view.context( Object ctx );

-// add custom view event handlers for model/view/dom/document in {"target:eventName": handler} format view.events( Object events );
+// add custom view event handlers for model/view/dom/document targets in {"target:eventName": handler} format view.events( Object events );